Vidvox/hap/README.md

-vpup
+Hap
 ====

-A codec for fast playback.
-This repository hosts reference code and a formal description of vpu frames.
+A codec for hardware accelerated playback.
+This repository hosts reference code and a formal description of Hap frames.